autowarefoundation/autoware_msgs/autoware_map_msgs/README.md

 ## GetSelectedPointCloudMap.srv

-Given IDs query that the client node already has, the response is expected to contain the PCD maps (each of which attached with unique ID).
+Given IDs query, the response is expected to contain the PCD maps (each of which attached with unique ID) specified by query.
+Before using this interface, the client is expected to receive the `PointCloudMapCellMetaDataWithID.msg` metadata to retrieve information about IDs.